DHTMLX/docs-suite/docs/grid/api/gridcolumn_properties/gridcolumn_numbermask_property.md

                 minDecLength: 0
             },
         },
-        // more columns
+        // more columns configuration objects
     ],
-    data: dataset
+    // more options
 });
 ~~~